cubic-js/cubic/README.md

 Cubic is a simple wrapper that integrates node.js frameworks into one platform that's easy to scale in docker or kubernetes.

-While we're already using this framework in production for [NexusHub](https://github.com/nexus-devs/NexusHub), this project is still very much in development and lacks documentation in some places.
+Even though we're already using this framework in production for [NexusHub](https://github.com/nexus-devs/NexusHub), this project is still very much in development and lacks documentation in some places.

 <br>